shivaylamba/developer.adobe.com/docs/ROLLOUT.md

 channel.

 *TODO*: calibre currently only support posting both budget met and exceeded notifications via Slack.
-As such, notifications for https://adobe.io to the `#dev-adobe-com-alerts` channel are disabled for now.
+As such, notifications for https://adobe.io and https://developer.adobe.com to the `#dev-adobe-com-alerts` channel are disabled for now.
 In the future, should the option to post only budget exceeded events (or a 'budget state change' event), then we will re-enable these notifications.

 #### Services We Rely On